Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Online Stage: Lightweight Quality Remediation via Temporary Recruitment

-The offline pre-plan serves as the execution blueprint for the online one.
-Nevertheless, MCS dynamics (e.g., worker dropout, mobility perturbations, and environmental fluctuations) may render some long-term contracted workers unavailable, thereby inducing sensing-quality deficits.
-Accordingly, we investigate temporary recruitment based on an online potential game to recruit idle workers as backups and bridge the gaps with minimal interaction overhead.
+The offline pre-plan provides the baseline execution blueprint for online service provision.
+Nevertheless, MCS dynamics, such as worker dropout, mobility perturbations, and environmental fluctuations, may render some long-term contracted workers unavailable, thereby inducing realized sensing-quality deficits.
+Accordingly, we activate a temporary-recruitment potential game over idle workers to mitigate these deficits with bounded interaction rounds and low communication overhead.

-To distinguish task/worker sets from offline stage, we introduce $\bm{\mathcal{W}}^{\mathrm{on}}$ to describe the set of idle workers in the online stage (i.e., not locked by offline contracts), and $\bm{\mathcal{S}}^{\mathrm{on}}$ represents the set of tasks with unmet demand during online stage (i.e., whose realized quality is below the required threshold or with quality gap remaining).